drounce/debris_global/ReadMe_RounceModel.txt

 # ===== TO-DO LIST ========================================================================================================================

-- PROCESS ERA5 DATA FOR ALL OTHER REGIONS

-- SEE NOTES FROM .IPYNB FILES
-  - convert .ipynb 'debris_stats' and 'HMA_debris_thickness' to .py scripts

 - Ts for each region from GEE

-- 15.07886: Hailuogou Glacier is HORRIBLE - the reason is emissivity - now fixed --> still the velocity is super low likely because the glacier is very --> add max terminus cells (e.g., lowest 10% based on elevation?)

-  --> 10% of the elevation as opposed to the jump cells

--LIMIT MELTFACTOR BASED ON 2 CM

 - Validation figure
   a) using the full x-axis needed to show the full ranges and in  that case make  in  inlet figure with 0-5 m so that information does not get too  squeezed.